What is Oxycodone?

 - Roxicodone, OxyIR – oxycodone immediate release tablet

-- Percodan – oxycodone immediate release with aspirin tablet
+- Percodan – oxycodone immediate release with an aspirin tablet

 - Percocet, Roxicet, Oxycet – oxycodone immediate release with acetaminophen tablet and solution